 Material change of use of land or buildings - for example changing agricultural land to garden or the change of use of a retail shop to a cafe.

 Currently the Council receives a considerable number of complaints regarding planning matters per annum.
-There are many categories of development that do not require the submission of a planning application.
-They are granted planning permission not by the Council, but by Parliament through the Town and Country Planning (General Permitted Development) Order 1995.
+Many matters raised concern things that do not planning permission in themselves or they are granted planning permission not by the Council, but by Parliament through the Town and Country Planning (General Permitted Development) Order 1995.
 In an attempt to make the best use of scarce resources it has been resolved that not every matter is investigated.
 Those matters that appear to fall within the provisions of the Order or slight variations in excess of what would have been permitted by the Order are unlikely to be investigated.
 View an interactive guide to some of these works.
 If a matter is not investigated or investigated and is found to fall within the provisions of the Order you will be informed.

-Where development has been undertaken that does require planning permission and does not fall within the category described in the above paragraph, a planning application may be sought, or if the work is having a serious impact on amenity or the environment, having regard to the provisions of the development plan and any other material considerations, the authority will normally attempt to persuade the owner or occupier to cease or remove the unauthorised development.
-However, negotiations should not be allowed to hamper or delay where formal enforcement action is necessary on planning grounds.
+Where development has been undertaken that does require planning permission and does not fall within the category described in the above paragraph, a planning application may be sought, or if the work is having a serious impact on amenity or the environment (having regard to the provisions of the development plan and any other material considerations) the council will normally attempt to persuade the owner or occupier to cease or remove the unauthorised development.
+However, negotiations should not be allowed to hamper or delay matters where formal enforcement action is clearly necessary on planning grounds.
 If it is in the public interest to do so, having regard to the provision of the development plan and any other material considerations formal enforcement action will be commenced.

-Policies contained in the Rother District Local Plan and the emerging Local Development Framework will be relevant when considering whether to take enforcement action.
+Policies contained in the Rother District Local Plan 2006 and the adopted Core Strategy 2014 will be relevant when considering whether to take enforcement action.
 Those relating to public amenity; the impact of development on the High Weald Area of Outstanding Natural Beauty; Conservation Areas and Listed Buildings will be particularly relevant.
-Of course, policies that restrict development will need to be balanced against those that, for example, promote economic development.
+Policies that restrict development are always to be balanced against those that, for example, promote economic development.
 In general, however, if unauthorised development is having an unacceptable impact on amenity seldom will the economic benefit outweigh the need to protect the natural and built environment.
 In some cases action may be necessary to protect the amenities of occupiers of adjoining properties.